 The NICU as well as the Pediatric Special Care Unit can provide transport to our center for critically ill newborns, children and adolescents.

 Many of our patients are admitted through the Pediatric Emergency Room, which provides care for acute illnesses and injuries 24 hours a day/7 days a week.
 It is separated from the adult emergency room, making the experience easier for the child.
 The Pediatric Emergency Room is under the leadership of a Pediatric Emergency Medicine Specialist.
 In his absence, a pediatrician specializing in treating children in the hospital setting is always available.ShareThis

 Dr. Kenneth Bromberg is board certified in Pediatrics and Pediatric Infectious Diseases.
 He studied at SUNY Stony Brook as an undergraduate, and received his MD from SUNY Buffalo (1975).
 He did his residency at NY Hospital/Cornell Medical Center (1975-1978) and was trained in both pediatric and adult infectious diseases at Brown University in Providence, Rhode Island (1978-1980).

 After spending 23 years at Downstate/Kings County, he moved to the Brooklyn Hospital Center as Chairman of Pediatrics.
-He is also Professor of Pediatrics at Weill Medical College of Cornell University.
 He is a member of the Society for Pediatric Research and the Academic Pediatric Asociation, a reviewer for the National Institute of Health, and a fellow of the Infectious Diseases Society of America.